asavinov/intelligent-trading-bot/README.md

 * Download historic data.
 Currently we use 2 separate sources stored in 2 separate files:
   * klines (spot market), its history is quite long
   * futures (also klines but from futures market), its history is relative short

-  * Script: scripts.download_data.py or "python start.py download_data"
+* Script: `scripts.download_data.py` or `python start.py download_data`

 * Script can be started from local folder and will store result in this folder.

 Notes:
 * Edit main in binance-data.py by setting necessary symbol